IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Related to :ref:`Handle.Net PID provider usage <pids-handle-configuration>`.

 Provide a passphrase to decrypt the :ref:`private key file <dataverse.pid.handlenet.key.path>`.
+See :ref:`secure-password-storage` for ways to do this securely.

 The key file may (and should) be encrypted with a passphrase (used for encryption with AES-128).
 See also chapter 1.4 "Authentication" of the